Home

 Clay or Metal?

 Clay was the construction material of the original chimineas and is still used today.
 Clay provides an artistic medium for individual expression, so each fireplace has it's own unique characteristics.
-However, metal models have other advantages as discussed below.
+Clay is the traditional material used for chimineas, but then, wheels used to be made of stone.
+Metal models have other advantages as discussed below.

 Clay